Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Proposed Approach for Scalable Decentralised Synthetic Data Generation

-Having discussed the background concepts in the previous section, we are now ready to continue our discussion from Section~\ref{sec:problem_statement}.
-To overcome the issue of high computation and communication costs incurred by Libertas, due to its dependence on Secure Multi-Party Computation, we propose an adaptation tailored for differentially-private synthetic data generation.
-Instead of \emph{only} relying on MPC, we propose a more scalable alternative that uses both MPC and Trusted Execution Environments (TEEs)~\cite{jauernig2020trusted,li2023survey}.
-A Trusted Execution Environment (TEE) is a secure area in the main processor of a device; examples of TEEs include Intel SGX \cite{costan2016intel} or AMD SEV \cite{sev2020strengthening}.
-We implement different steps of synthetic data generation algorithms in MPC and TEEs, utilising MPC where it offers the most value and using TEEs in other parts of the pipeline to overcome the performance challenges.
+To address the issue of high computation and communication costs incurred in Libertas due to its dependence on Secure Multi-Party Computation, we propose an adaptation tailored for differentially-private synthetic data generation algorithms.
+Instead of only relying on MPC, we propose a more scalable alternative that uses both MPC and secure enclaves.
+A secure enclave is a secure area in the main processor of a device; examples include Intel SGX~\cite{costan2016intel} or AMD SEV~\cite{sev2020strengthening}.
+We implement different steps of synthetic data generation algorithms in MPC and SGX, utilising MPC where it offers the most value and using SGX in other parts of the pipeline to overcome the performance challenges.